FRC5409/2020-preseason-practice-churro/src/main/java/org/usfirst/frc5409/Testrobot/ada/readme.md

 accumulates large ammounts of error over large distances, you can only be "blind" for short periods of time, after which a landmark position is detected and position is adjusted.

+UNAlgo - Unammed Algorithim
+Don't have a name for this algorithim yet, currently in progress.
+TBD